Battle of Karuma Falls: Battle

 On the morning of 17 May 1979 the 205th Brigade advanced towards the south end of the Karuma Falls Bridge.
 The Tanzanians saw a large group of Ugandan soldiers gathered to the north of the bridge near a blind corner of the Gulu road.
 The 205th Brigade conducted a 10-minute artillery barrage of the northern bank of the river.
 The Ugandans did not respond, leading Kimario to assume that they had fled.
 However, when the Tanzanians began advancing, the Ugandan troops subjected them to small-arms fire.
 Three Tanzanian tanks moved to the front of the brigade's column, and the Ugandans reacted by initiating a mortar barrage.

 One mortar shell narrowly missed a tank, and several Tanzanian soldiers were quickly killed.
 Kimario left his Land Rover to take sight of the battle, and shortly thereafter it was struck and destroyed.
 A Tanzanian battalion led by Lieutenant Colonel Ahmed Mazora charged across the bridge under the cover of their own artillery, which summarily eliminated the Ugandan mortar team.
 Seeing the Tanzanians bearing down on their positions, the Ugandans turned and retreated towards Gulu.
 Mazora's men pursued them with the assistance of three tanks.
 When the vehicles crossed the bridge, their commander decided to move them up to higher ground so they would have a better position to open fire.
 As one of the tanks turned, a Ugandan soldier emerged from behind a boulder and launched a rocket-propelled grenade.
-The tank was struck and caught on fire, but its crew managed to evacuate.
+The tank was struck and caught fire, but its crew managed to evacuate.
 The action gave the Ugandans enough time to board their three buses and retreat down the road.
 Four additional Tanzanian tanks crossed the bridge and attempted to pursue them, but the buses were faster and successfully withdrew.